IanWold/ianwold.github.io/Site/Posts/clean_meetings_a_software_engineers_guide.md

 ## Prepare the Agenda

 I covered all the dos and don'ts in the previous section, but this is the most important step before the meeting.
 Write the agenda down and distribute it as early as you can.
 Some meetings are regular rituals, and it still helps to write the agenda for these down and distribute them.
 Sometimes there is requisite technical or business information for the meeting - provide these as resources for participants.
-If they suggest suggest changes, make them!
+If they suggest changes, make them!

 ✔️ Do include knowledge perrequisite for the meeting in the agenda (links and short descriptions, please)

 ✔️ Do take feedback - if necessary, send a revised agenda to participants

-✔️ Do include any necessary discription or goal for points needing clarification
+✔️ Do include any necessary discription or goals for points needing clarification

-❌ Do not write a novel as the agenda - stick to bullet points
+❌ Do not write a novel for the agenda - stick to bullet points

 Sometimes the objective of the meeting is reached while distributing the agenda.
-If it is - abort the meeting.
+If it is: abort the meeting.
 Your objective is reached.
-As Sun Tzu says in The Art of War - "The wisest general is the general who never fights."
+As Sun Tzu says in The Art of War, "The wisest general is the general who never fights."

 ## Pre-Meeting Preparation